ljep42/AI-ML/README.md

 # AI-ML
 These are all my files related to Artifical Intelligence, Machine Learning and Data Science.
-Some are neural networks from scratch and others are using sklearn.
+Some are neural networks from scratch and others use the [Sklearn](https://scikit-learn.org/stable/) library.

 Languages Used in Repo: